-This award winners light fly material was damaged simply while riding in one of our tester's packs and was abraded while hiking.
-It had micro-sized holes that could only be seen when on the tent body and light shining through from outside was visible.
+This award winners light fly material was damaged while riding in one of our tester's packs and was abraded while hiking.
+It had micro-sized holes that were only visible when on the tent body and light shining through from outside was present.
 As with all lightweight gear, this tent needs an extra level of care to keep it from being damaged.
-That means choosing carefully what it goes beside in your pack, as well as staking it down carefully so it does not blow away and roll on abrasive surfaces in high winds.
+That means carefully choosing what it goes beside in your pack, as well as staking it down correctly, so it does not blow away and roll on abrasive surfaces in high winds.

 Some tiny holes were worn into the Blaze's fabric while traveling in a backpack.

 The other main limitation is that it is not a freestanding tent.
-This makes is more susceptible to high winds and trickier to set up.
-With extra practice, patience, and care you will learn how to treat your tent and how to set it up properly.
+This trait makes it more susceptible to high winds and trickier to set up.
+With extra practice, patience, and care, you will learn how to treat your tent and how to set it up properly.
 Then it will give you a great backpacking experience because it's saving you ounces and providing comfortable shelter.